chaunceygardiner/weewx-celestial/README.md

 bundled sample report works either way: cells a capable almanac can fill are rendered at report generation time, and javascript fills and updates every cell live from loop data regardless.

-The information available in loop records, as well as the sample report provided is based on WeeWX's Seasons Report (Copyright Tom Keffer and Matthew Wall).
+The information available in loop recordsis based on WeeWX's Seasons Report (Copyright Tom Keffer and Matthew Wall).
 More fields are provided than in the Seasons report, including start/end times for astronomical and nautical twilight.
-Also, distances from earth to the other planets (and Pluto); as well as the current distance to the moon and sun.
+Also, distances from earth to the other planets (and Pluto);
+as well as the current distance to the moon and sun.

 As of version 4.0, the sample report is a live "night-palette" page: a true-phase moon disc, a day strip showing the twilight bands with rise/set ticks and a pulsing "now" line that moves in